rust-embedded/wg/newsletters/2018-05-13-the-path-towards-stable.md

 If you are the author of a Cortex-M device crate, a crate generated using `svd2rust`, moving it to stable only requires regenerating it using `svd2rust` v0.13.0.
-Do note that the generation process [has changed] for the Cortex-M target, and make sure you bump the minor version when you publish a new version.
+Do note that the generation process [has changed] for the Cortex-M target; also make sure you bump the minor version when you publish a new version.

 [has changed]: https://docs.rs/svd2rust/0.13.0/svd2rust/#usage